Best Ski Resorts for Powder Skiing

 Lech is located in one of the most consistent snowfall areas in Europe.
 Add this to a super high base altitude (sitting at an amazing 1450m), Lech is home to fantastic powder skiing.
 Most of Lech's terrain sits above the treeline, with wide-open runs, and extensive grooming, creating the perfect playground for powderhounds.
 The resort is part of the wonderful Ski Alberg ski region, which is one of the snowiest parts of Austria, and when the neighbouring resorts are experiencing a day of poor visibility, Lech is the go-to place to hit the slopes!

-Andermatt is a powder mecca for skiers in Switzerland and it's all about where it sits.
-It's proximity within the Alp means Andermatt receives fantastic storms from all directions which means a super deep snowpack throughout the season, and fantastic powder days well into the season.
+Andermatt is a powder mecca for skiers in Switzerland and thanks to where it lies in the Alps.
+Andermatt receives fantastic storms from all directions which means a super deep snowpack throughout the season and fantastic powder days well into the season.
 The location of it's main North-facing slope is often under shadow which also means that fresh snowfall sticks around longer.
 Andermatt is well known for it's freeride and off-piste terrain, making it a top pick for powder skiing.
+Ski guides are available in town and are a must when venturing off-piste.

 One of the highest ski resorts in Europe, Tignes is one of the best place to go for powder skiing in France.
 Most of the terrain sits above 2000m in high alpine areas, keeping the snowfall super dry and light throughout the season.
-With an average of 4 snow days a week during peak season, skier are sure to experience at least a few incredible powder days during their ski trip, and with a great combination of modern lifts, a vast array of intermediate runs, and stacks of adventurous off-piste terrain, Tignes definitely makes the list.
+With an average of 4 snow days a week during peak season, skiers are sure to experience at least a few incredible powder days during a ski week and with a great combination of modern lifts, a vast array of intermediate runs and stacks of adventurous off-piste terrain, Tignes definitely makes the list.

 For a relatively 'new' ski resort area in Japan, Lotte Arai is our top choice on the South Island of Japan for powder skiing.
 The resort's proximity to the Sea of Japan brings storms with plenty of moisture for snow, and plenty of it... up to 15 metres annually.
 In fact, Arai receives more snow than nearby Myoko Kogen and Seki Onsen!
 The East-facing slopes means the snow sticks around a little longer, and with backcountry style terrain, wide open alpine bowls, and over 1000 metres of vertical, Arai is definitely heaven for powder-fiends.